 Contributions.
 PERS members are required to contribute 9.00% of their annual covered salary, and the College is required to contribute at an actuarially determined rate.
-The employer's rate as of June 30, 2017 was 15.75% of annual covered payroll.
+The employer's rate as of June 30, 2018 was 15.75% of annual covered payroll.
+Plan provisions and the Board of Trustees' Authority to determine contribution rates are established by Section 25-11-1 of the Mississippi Code of 1972, as amended, and may be amended only by the State of Mississippi Legislature.
 The contribution requirements of PERS members and employers are established and may be amended only by the State of Mississippi Legislature.
-The College's contributions to PERS for the fiscal years ending June 30, 2017, 2016 and 2015 were \$1,799,168, \$1,757,602 and \$1,688,561, respectively, which equaled the required contributions for each year.
+The College's contributions to PERS for the fiscal years ending June 30, 2018, 2017 and 2016 were \$ 1,692,159, \$1,799,168, and \$1,757,602, respectively, which equaled the required contributions for each year.